 },

-3. We will trigger a page refresh when a new configuration is retrieved from the network.
-We can also assist in any troubleshooting by adding console.log statements.
-Define the configurationFetchedHandler constant with its boolean logic cases and then add it to the options constant used to configure the Rox.setup call as seen in the flags.js file below:
+microblog-frontend repository on the development branch.flags.js file (navigating to src/utils/flags.js), and select the pencil icon to edit the file.console.log statements.
+Define the configurationFetchedHandler constant with its boolean logic cases and then add it to the options constant used to configure the Rox.setup call as seen in the flags.js file below:import Rox from 'rox-browser'

 export const Flags = {